 - survey and valuation

-- Stamp Duty Land Tax: (SDLT) (note that SDLT is applied at different rates (or ‘marginal’ rates) depending on the value of the property).
+- Stamp Duty Land Tax (SDLT): (note that SDLT is applied at different rates (or ‘marginal’ rates) depending on the value of the property).
 SDLT is levied in England and Northern Ireland.
 In Scotland the equivalent tax is Land and Buildings Transactions Tax (LBTT).
 The equivalent tax in Wales is called Land Transaction Tax (LTT).

 - removal costs.